-When stored in low SOC, the ESS must be charged within the maximum interval corresponding to the SOC when the batteries are powered off.
+- Only trained and qualified personnel are allowed to charge batteries.
+Wear insulated gloves and use dedicated insulated tools during the operation. - Observe onsite during charge and handle any exceptions in a timely manner. - If a battery experiences an abnormality such as bulging or smoking during charge, stop charging immediately and dispose of it. - When stored in low SOC, the batteries must be charged within the maximum interval corresponding to the SOC when the batteries are powered off.
 If the ESS is not charged within the specified interval, the batteries may be damaged due to overdischarge.

-Power-Off SOC Before Storage Maximum Charge Interval SOC ≥ 50% Refer to the charge intervals for batteries delivered separately.
-5% ≤ SOC < 50% 20 days SOC < 5% 48 hours
+Power-Off SOC Before Storage Maximum Charge Interval

+SOC = 50% See the maximum charge intervals when the SOC is 50%.

+30% ≤ SOC < 50% 4 months

+5% ≤ SOC < 30% 20 days

+SOC < 5% 48 hours